Private Plugins

 file provides information about the licensing terms under which the plugin is distributed.

-Typically, a license file looks like:
+Typically, a license file looks like this:

 This file can't be empty.